Table Of Contents_

 WHY WE LIKE IT: The Greenworks 24012 Electric Blower is the best budget-friendly tool on the list with an excellent price yet a more than reasonable performance rating.
 It’s capable of producing 150 CFM per minute, which makes it an excellent option for those that want to clean their driveway, sidewalk or yard.

 If you have a small yard and just want to move some leaves and debris around, the Greenworks 24012 Electric Blower is right up your alley.
 It’s a 7 amp, electric and corded blower — you will need an extension cord — with a 160-miles-per-hour engine capable of producing 150 CFM per minute.
 If you want something more powerful, there is a stronger version of the blower at 9 amps, 130 miles per hour, and 530 CFM per minute, but it’s also double the cost.
 Compared to most of the other blowers on the list, Greenworks’ tool is not nearly as powerful.
+While this is a great choice, you will need something more powerful or suitable for some tasks like welding.
+Thankfully, you won’t have to look far if you have the best leather welding gloves.

 At 4.5 pounds, the Greenworks’ leaf blower is much more portable and lightweight.
 Of course, the need for a cord makes it less so.
 It’s not ideal for commercial use, and certainly lacks the power to do more substantial projects.
 For that reason, we recommend the Greenworks blower for only small projects and consumer applications.
 Once you get the leaves all gathered, the best wheelbarrow will move them to the perfect spot.